Using Stained Glass Paint as Your Next DIY Project

 Stuck inside?
 Liven things up and live elegantly with a fun and easy stained glass project that you can make yourself!

-The magical art of stained glass has been around the world for centuries.
+The magical art of stained glass has been around for centuries.
 This artwork sets many places apart as tourist destinations rather than average buildings.

 Almost every country has a stained glass wonder to its name.
 Visitors regularly stand in awe in front of The Windows of Sainte-Chapelle in France or Stained Glass Windows of the Blue Mosque in Turkey.